U.S. immigration law doesn't set a limit on the number of people granted asylum each year, but the president does set a limit on refugees.

 Asylum allows people to apply for protection upon or after their arrival in the United States (though people attempting to apply at the Mexican border are often either placed into detention facilities or forced to wait in Mexico while applying).

-Although the law says that people can apply for asylum whether they arrive legally (with a visa and inspection at a border or other point of entry) or illegally (without inspection), the second Trump administration has issued an executive order on January 20, 2025 stating that illegal entry via the southern border will bar eligibility to asylum.
+Although the law says that people can apply for asylum whether they arrive legally (with a visa and inspection at a border or other point of entry) or illegally (without inspection), the second Trump administration issued an executive order on January 20, 2025 stating that illegal entry via the southern border will bar eligibility to asylum.
+Fortunately, that order has been blocked by the federal courts, but asylum applicants still won't find much of a welcome at the U.S. border.

-By contrast, people who are outside the U.S. and seek protection based on past or future persecution must apply for refugee status, usually with the help of the U.N.
-High Commissioner for Refugees, and through overseas offices of U.S. Citizenship and Immigration Services.
+By contrast, people who are outside the United States and seek protection based on past or future persecution must apply for refugee status, normally with the help of the U.N.
+High Commissioner for Refugees and through overseas offices of U.S. Citizenship and Immigration Services.
 There is no mechanism by which to specifically request refugee status in the United States.
 See a detailed description in How to Prepare and Submit a Refugee Application to the U.S.

 In the past, the annual limits on refugees set by the U.S. president tended to range from between 70,000 and 90,000 admissions.
 The first Trump Administration drastically reduced this, setting an annual limit for 2021 of 15,000 refugee admissions.
 The Biden administration raised the number to 125,000 annually starting in 2022.
-However, because the refugee processing agencies' operations had been drastically scaled back during the first Trump Administration, progress was difficult and slow.
-What's more, the second Trump Administration scaled the numbers down to zero.
+Then the second Trump Administration scaled the numbers down to zero at first, later raising it to 17,500 for 2026, but only applicable to White South Africans.
 (See the executive order "REALIGNING THE UNITED STATES REFUGEE ADMISSIONS PROGRAM.")

 What Does Asylum Get You?